 This is not your typical rainbow wall painting mural!
-It’s a reinvented rainbow!
-I have been working on a rainbow themed room for my client’s 2 year old toddler girl.
+It’s a reinvented modern rainbow!
+I’ll show you how to paint a rainbow on a wall for your daughter!
+I have been working on a rainbow themed room for my friend’s 2 year old toddler girl.
 We started with a blank space.
 From the beginning, we knew we were going to do an accent wall.
 When we first started, my client wanted to add decals to the wall.
 Simple, and easy, but not very impactful.
 Plus, her daughter would grow out of it after a few years.
 After many discussions, I somehow convinced her to go a bit bolder (or maybe she decided on her own?!).
 Let’s walk through how to paint a rainbow wall mural!

 Step 1: How to pick colors for your rainbow wall painting